Whether you’ve been crocheting for a few months, or a few decades, you’ve probably offered to teach at least one person how to crochet.

 Video Chat

-For even more details on this topic, watch my chat right here:
+For even more details on this topic, and to listen to an entire conversation outlining each of these tips to help you learn how to teach crochet, watch my chat right here:

 Click Here to ask questions & further this conversation in our community!